penseipublicidade/website/docs/controls/page.md

 ### `window_movable`

 🖥️ Desktop only. macOS only.
 Set to `False` to prevent user from changing a position of a native OS window containing Flet app.

-Default is `True`.
+Defaults to `True`.

 ### `window_opacity`